driessenslucas/researchproject/user_manual.md

 - Upload the code from the [esp32](./esp32) folder to the ESP32.
 - Modify the WiFi credentials in the code to your local network settings.

-### Raspberry Pi (RPI) Setup
+### Web App Setup

-1. Install the Raspberry Pi OS on your Raspberry Pi 5.
-You can follow the official guide [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

 #### Important Note

-- Always execute `docker-compose down` after use to ensure proper virtual display startup.
+- Always execute `docker-compose down` after each use to ensure proper virtual display startup.

 #### Setup Instructions

-- Make sure the i2c interface is enabled on the RPI.
-You can follow this guide [here](https://www.raspberrypi-spy.co.uk/2014/11/enabling-the-i2c-interface-on-the-raspberry-pi/).

-- Install Docker on the RPI.
-You can follow this nice guide here [here](https://pimylifeup.com/raspberry-pi-docker/).

-- The code for the RPI is in the [web app](./web_app/) folder from the main folder in the repository.
+- The code for the web app is in the [web app](./web_app/) folder.

 - Navigate to the [web app](./web_app/) folder.